awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Concepts.General.SSL.Using.md

 1. Edit your new or existing parameter group to set the `rds.force_ssl` parameter to `true`\.
 To edit the parameter group, follow the instructions in [Modifying Parameters in a DB Parameter Group](USER_WorkingWithParamGroups.md#USER_WorkingWithParamGroups.Modifying)\.

 1. If you created a new parameter group, modify your DB instance to attach the new parameter group\.
 Modify the **DB Parameter Group** setting of the DB instance\.
-For more information, see [Modifying a DB Instance Running the Microsoft SQL Server Database Engine](USER_ModifyInstance.SQLServer.md)\.
+For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.

 1. Reboot your DB instance\.
 For more information, see [Rebooting a DB Instance](USER_RebootInstance.md)\.